Jeferson681/infra-monitoring-system/DOCS.EN.md

 # Infra Monitoring System — Technical Documentation

-## 1. Purpose and Context
+## 1. Purpose & Context

-This system was developed for practical study of **monitoring, automation, and continuous integration (CI/CD)**.
+This system was developed for educational purposes and to demonstrate best practices in monitoring, automation, and continuous integration.
-The project collects and exposes system metrics (CPU, memory, processes, network) in real time, as well as structured logs integrable with **Prometheus**, **Grafana**, and **Loki**.
+Implements collection and exposition of enriched metrics and logs, integrating with leading observability tools: **Prometheus**, **Grafana**, and **Loki**.

-Its goal is to demonstrate a complete and observable pipeline, combining **Infrastructure as Code (IaC)**, **security**, **containerization**, and **automated delivery**.
+The focus is to demonstrate the complete flow of **collection → persistence → export → analysis** in an automated, versioned, and secure environment.

 ---

 ## 2. General Architecture

-The system operates with two main containers:
+The system operates in two main containers:

-- **monitoring-app** — runs the monitoring core (`main.py`), responsible for collecting, processing, and persisting metrics in JSONL format.
+- **monitoring-app** — runs the monitoring core (`main.py`), responsible for collecting, processing, and writing metrics in JSONL format.
-- **monitoring-metrics** — runs the HTTP exporter (`main_http.py`), which reads the JSONL and exposes metrics and logs via endpoints compatible with Prometheus and Loki.
+- **monitoring-metrics** — runs the HTTP exporter (`main_http.py`), which reads JSONL and exposes metrics and logs on endpoints compatible with Prometheus and Loki.

-Both share the `/logs` volume, ensuring Promtail can access `.log` and `.json` files recursively.
+Both share the `/logs` volume, ensuring Promtail can access `.log` and `.json` files.
 The file `infra/promtail/promtail-config.yml` defines the default collection behavior for Loki.

-> **Didactic note:** In production environments, host metrics collection should be performed locally or via a dedicated agent, not by internal monitoring containers.
+> **Technical note:** The `monitoring-metrics` container is for demonstration.
+In production, collection should be done locally or via a dedicated agent, not inside monitoring containers.

 ---

-## 3. Metrics and Logs Flow
+## 3. Metrics & Logs Flow

-### 3.1 Collection and Persistence
+### 3.1 Collection & Persistence
 The main module collects system data (CPU, memory, disk, network, latency) and writes to rotating JSONL.
-Logs are formatted in structured JSON and stored in the same shared volume.
+Logs are structured in JSON and stored in the same shared volume.

 ### 3.2 Export
-The HTTP exporter initializes by reading the last line of the JSONL and updates Prometheus *Gauges*.
-No metric is recalculated --- only the latest snapshot is exposed.
+The exporter reads the last line of JSONL and updates Prometheus *Gauges*, exposing only the current snapshot.

-**Exporters:**
+**Available endpoints:**
-- `/health`: returns a JSON summary of system and process metrics.
+- `/health`: JSON summary of metrics.
-- `/metrics`: exposes the same data in Prometheus exposition format (plain text).
+- `/metrics`: Prometheus exposition format (plain text).

 ### 3.3 Process Metrics
-Python process metrics (CPU, memory, threads, uptime, descriptors) are collected in real time.
-These metrics are not persisted, only exposed for container observability.
+Python process metrics (CPU, memory, threads, uptime, descriptors) are collected in real time and not persisted.

-**Recommendation:** Align Prometheus `scrape_interval` with the monitoring collection interval to avoid inconsistencies between snapshots.
+> **Recommendation:** Align Prometheus `scrape_interval` with the monitoring collection interval.

 ---

-## 4. Observability and Integration
+## 4. Observability & Integration

-The environment integrates Prometheus, Grafana, and Loki via containers declared in `docker-compose.yml` and Terraform modules (`infra/terraform/main.tf`).
-Environment variables and volumes should be reviewed to ensure path and permission alignment.
+Integration occurs via containers defined in `docker-compose.yml` and Terraform modules (`infra/terraform/main.tf`).
+Environment variables and volumes should be reviewed according to the execution environment.

 **Applied best practices:**
-- Structured and standardized logs.
+- Standardized, structured logs.
-- Metrics exposed in native Prometheus format.
+- Native Prometheus metrics.
-- Isolated containers with controlled volume sharing.
+- Isolated containers with controlled volumes.
-- End-to-end observable integration (collection → export → visualization).
+- End-to-end integration (collection → export → visualization).

-## 4.1 Service Access
+**Default access:**
 - Prometheus: http://localhost:9090
 - Grafana: http://localhost:3000
 - Loki: http://localhost:3100